 It is hard to find a word to describe the day-to-day circumstances of a woman caught in a violently abusive relationship.

-But when she tries to kill her abuser, she wades into different water and really, really tests the law.
+But when she tries to kill her abuser, she wades into different water and depending on the amount of premeditation and other facts, can really, really challenge the law.

 The law set by the case pales in comparison to the facts but for the record, Ryan was originally acquitted of arranging the murder of her husband but Canada's top court overturned that acquittal rejecting the defence of duress.